 There was no such thing as “inclusion” in 1958 – anyone different was separate.
 However, it didn't take long for danny's educators to realize that his “differences” were only surface level.
-In the third grade he moved into the general education population, and consequently into the some of the most horrific moments of his childhood.
-Tormented, teased, and brutally beaten on a daily basis by his peers.
-While many children would let this treatment deter them from school altogether, danny continued on, and within two years his tormentors became his friends, supporters, and motivators.
+In the third grade he moved into the general education population.
+Initially, danny remembers being, tormented, teased, and even physically beaten by his peers.
+While many children would let this treatment deter them from school, danny persisted, and within two years his tormentors became his friends, supporters, and motivators.
 By his senior year he was the school President, editor of the school yearbook, and graduating near the top of his class with a 3.8 GPA.

 danny received a Master's Degree in Social Service Administration from Arizona State University.
 After graduation, he moved to San Francisco but despite his qualifications, he was only offered employment at the local Cerebral Palsy Center, where he became an agency spokesperson and disability advocate.
 He spoke/taught courses on emerging issues of the decade like Sexuality and Disability.
 When he returned to Southern Arizona in 1985, he became a board member of the Cerebral Palsy Foundation of Southern Arizona.
 He was instrumental in helping the agency obtain a half-million dollar grant from Angel Charities, giving the final speech on hope and perseverance, which left the entire room in tears.
 By 1993, Cerebral Palsy Foundation of Southern Arizona was serving more than just those with Cerebral Palsy and decided to change their name to The Blake Foundation, in honor of danny.
 In 2006 the agency became an Easterseals affiliate. danny remains on the Board of Directors and is a past Board President.